 The cake part of this one had a very fragrant green tea flavour... not matcha, but more like jasmine green tea or sencha, which is the lighter and more fragrant variety of green tea.

-The red bean paste's flavour was faint and kinda overwhelmed by the green tea's fragrance.
+The red bean paste's flavour was faint and somewhat overwhelmed by the green tea's fragrance.
 It was also a bit on the sweet side.
 Nonetheless, the paste was important for adding that hint of the woody-earthy taste which complemented the tea fragrance, as well as the textures of the bean coats and pasty cotyledons.

 Overall, very nice and flavourful!